mvs-org/docs-mvs-org/source/docs/assets-operations.md

 First, you need an account.
 You can use `"mvs-cli getnewaccount accountname password"` to generate a new account. **Please save the main private key (mnemonic-key) safely**。

-**For convenience, I'll uniformly use `test1` as account name, `passwd1` as password, and use `testing addresses` in the following examples.
-When you refer to the following examples, please change to your account name and password, and pay attention to the correct addresses.**
+**For convenience, I'll uniformly use `test1` as account name, `passwd1` as password, `testdid` as did, and use `testing addresses` in the following examples.
+When you refer to the following examples, please change to your account name and password, did, and pay attention to the correct addresses.**

 With an account, if you want to `issue` or `send` an asset, you have to make sure that there is enough ETP in the account to pay fees.
 You can use `"mvs-cli getbalance test1 passwd1"` to get the details of total balance of the account.
 You can also use `"mvs-cli listbalances test1 passwd1"` to check the balance at each address in the account.